Breast reduction liposuction

 ⇒ Free from excessive stretch marks

 If your breasts are not deeply scarred with excessive stretch marks, then liposuction may be a good option.
-If you have skin that is excessively scarred and stretched, conventional surgery may be the preferred choice.
+If you have skin that has scarring, conventional surgery may be the preferred choice.

 ⇒ Breast sag due to excess weight

-Although some surgeons argue that a sagging breast can only be lifted through surgery, Dr Feldman sometimes disagrees.
-She repeatedly sees clients with breasts that sag simply due to the excess fatty tissue that, once removed, the breast can tighten and lift considerably higher.
+Although some doctors argue that some breast can only be lifted through surgery, Dr Feldman sometimes disagrees.
+She repeatedly sees clients with breasts that sag due to the excess fat tissue that, once removed, the breast tightens and lifts considerably higher.

 Candidates who should avoid breast liposuction